 Specific documents for the master's programme in Computer Simulations for Science and Engineering (COSSE)

-- A Curriculum vitae including details on your academic career.
+A Curriculum vitae including details on your academic career.

-- A letter of motivation including an indication of which specialization you wish to take and why and an indication of your preferred second year university.
+A letter of motivation including an indication of which specialization you wish to take and why and an indication of your preferred second year university.

 *In order for your application to be considered complete, you need to fill out the online summary sheet.
-If you do not include a summary sheet, this may negatively affect your evaluation score.
+If you do not include a summary sheet, this will negatively affect your evaluation score.
 Please be sure to fill out all of the required information before you submit the form.

 If you have questions regarding the summary sheet please contact the programme directly.

 If you are requested by the programme to provide specific supporting documents, the following can be used as a guide.
 Only submit documents listed under "Specific documents" for the programme(s).
 Please note that unless otherwise specified in the programme description, all required documents should be uploaded to your application.